anuragshrestha/DiseaseSimulation/README.md

 ## Note to the grader:
 I had to make some minor changes because my code was in Java 21 and nick told me to make it on Java 20.
-Also, I was having issue with my jar file so nick fixed it.
+Also, I was having issue with my jar file so nick fixed it, but it won't run from the terminal, it will run by running the jar file.
 He said that this minor changes will not reduce the points as I pushed all of my code before the due date.

 ## Instructions to run the program